StuffJoy/CourseraRunAnalysis/CodeBook.md

 ###X_train
 data set read into R from the X_train.txt file in the train folder

+###y_train
+data set read into R from the y_train.txt file in the train folder

+###subject_train
-y_train - data set read into R from the y_train.txt file in the train folder subject_train - data set read into R from the subject_train.txt file in the train folder
+data set read into R from the subject_train.txt file in the train folder

 X_test - data set read into R from the X_test.txt file in the test folder y_test - data set read into R from the y_test.txt file in the test folder